"Since 1993, working in the creative arts has brought joy and paid the bills

-Steve on Steve in 90 Seconds.
+Steve in 90 Seconds.

 When I completed my first paid sequencing job in 1993, I did what most musicians do - ploughed most of the money back into my setup; in this case, an expansion card for my Roland keyboard!
 I was 13 years old and had, through trial and error, found a temporary but lucrative niche - making karaoke tracks of 90s power ballads.
 Aspiring teenaged divas (and their paying parents) couldn’t get enough of them!